 Miles hiked 1.5

-When we awoke I started packing up and looked over to see buttercup hardly getting his gear in order.
-He told me he felt sick and given that The Greg had a been sick and sweet potato we decided to spend the day and let everyone get well.
+When we awoke I started packing up and looked over to see Buttercup hardly getting his gear in order.
+He told me he felt sick and given that The Greg in Wild had a been sick and Sweet Potato we decided to spend the day and let everyone get well.

 We wrapped up the day with a final stop at Doc Campbell’s for some ice cream and Internet and then rolled back to camp.

-3 other thru hikers showed up: “Bambi”, “ABC” and “Wild Feather”.
+3 other thru-hikers showed up: “Bambi”, “ABC” and “Wild Feather”.
 It was great to meet some fellow hikers and learn who else was behind us.
-It’s a busy year on the CDT so we are trying to keep up a good one and stay ahead of the bubble, however we are in a good mix of hikers ourselves so we are just rolling with it.
+It’s a busy year on the CDT so we are trying to keep up a good pace and stay ahead of the bubble, however, we are in a good mix of hikers ourselves so we are just rolling with it.